Helping Victims Of Professional Negligence

 Florida has enacted certain reforms to its professional negligence claims statutes, most notably, by limiting the amount of “noneconomic” damages in certain cases like medical malpractice cases.
 This means that, unless certain exceptions apply, you are limited in the amount you can receive for losses such as pain and suffering and loss of enjoyment of life.
 One final consideration: professional negligence claims often require the assistance and testimony of expert witnesses.
 Other doctors or pharmacists will need to be consulted and will need to testify concerning appropriate medical standards of care and whether these standards were violated in your case.
 Without this important information, your professional negligence claim may not succeed.

-Help For Injured Patients
+Dedicated Legal Help For Injured Patients

 At Burnett Law, P.A., we have helped injured patients recover compensation for their injuries, additional treatment costs, loss of enjoyment of life, loss of chance of survival and other losses following a Florida medical malpractice incident.
 We will evaluate your case and can advise you as to your rights to compensation through a professional negligence claim during your free initial consultation.
 Call us today at 813.221.5000.